-Our caregivers have experience responding to the common symptoms of Alzheimer’s and dementia and we will counteract these symptoms to help keep them safe and comfortable.
+Our trained dementia caregivers have experience responding to the common symptoms of Alzheimer’s and dementia and we will counteract these symptoms to help keep them safe and comfortable.
 We will intercept those who begin to wander to ensure their safety and we use positive reinforcement to help temper agitation and mood swings.

 - Companionship: Having a trusted companion can be very beneficial for those suffering from Alzheimer’s and dementia.
 Our caregivers will engage your loved ones in friendly conversations about their personal history as well as fun activities.
 Our memory care exercises can slow the progression of memory loss.

 - Personal Care for Seniors: Providing self-care is difficult for those with Alzheimer’s and dementia.
 We can help your loved ones with their activities of daily living (ADLs) including bathing, dressing, restroom use, and more.

 - Wandering: Our caregiver will keep an eye on those who wander and ensure that they stay safe as they wander.
 We will accompany them to remove trip hazards from their path and ensure that they do not leave the home.